LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Related Work

 \subsection{Multi-task LiDAR perception}

-Compared to other modalities such as image-based~\cite{leang2020dynamic, klingner2022detecting} and fusion-based approaches \cite{liu2022bevfusion} for multi-task perception networks, there are rather few methods for LiDAR, only multi-task perception.
-Our choice of LiDAR-only multi-task perception is based on the fact that LiDAR as a sensor sits in a sweet spot between sensors such as cameras which produce dense data but are severely affected by environmental conditions such as ambient light, rain, fog, etc., and radars which have the longest range produce data that is too sparse for tasks like object detection and semantic segmentation.
+Compared to other modalities such as image-based~\cite{leang2020dynamic, klingner2022detecting} and fusion-based approaches \cite{liu2022bevfusion} for multi-task perception networks, there are rather few methods for LiDAR only multi-task perception.
+Our choice of LiDAR-only multi-task perception is based on the fact that LiDAR as a sensor sits in a sweet spot between sensors such as cameras which produce dense data but are severely affected by environmental conditions such as ambient light, rain, fog, etc., and radars which have the longest range but produce data that is too sparse for tasks like object detection and semantic segmentation.
 Furthermore, we tailor our application with real-time deployment with embedded hardware in mind and choose a 2D BEV representation.
 This enables us to use fast 2D convolutions in the architecture and also makes the output readily usable with other AD functions, such as path planning, with very little post-processing needs.
+In fact, from our experiments, BEV is even better than range-image (spherical coordinates) representation at the post processing side.
+Inference results are directly available in ego coordinates and recovering 3D data is as simple as reading the desired pixels from BEV directly.
+Furthermore, most state of the art optimizing compilers such as Nvidia Tensorrt, Microsoft Onnxruntime, Apache TVM etc., provide best support and performance for the 1D and 2D operations available in frameworks like Pytorch and Tensorflow.
+While BEV also suffers from sparsity, for tasks like motion segmentation which need multiple past frames, BEV offers a very compact representation without additional memory and compute requirements.
+Most other LiDAR methods use 3D operations such as voxels and sparse 3D convolutions which are either not natively supported or highly inefficient for deployment in automotive embedded systems.
 Among multi-task LiDAR-only approaches, \cite{ye2022lidarmultinet} uses a single point cloud and performs object detection, semantic segmentation, and panoptic segmentation.
 They employ 3D sparse convolutions as feature extractors and then project features to a 2D BEV space for contextual feature aggregation.
 This is then fed to task heads in BEV space for final outputs.
 Another interesting approach is \cite{duffhauss2020pillarflownet}, which does object detection and scene flow using two consecutive frames of LiDAR point clouds.
 However, they follow a two-encoder architecture for feature extraction from each stream and then fuse them using a joint encoder stage.
 This is inefficient from a computation latency perspective.
-Similarly, \cite{feng2021simple} uses an encoder-decoder architecture with sparse 3D convolutions for object detection and segmentation of roads into different parts.
+Similarly, \cite{feng2021simple} uses an encoder-decoder architecture with sparse 3D convolutions for object detection and segmentation of roads into different parts. {Recently \cite{chen2024joint} proposed a method for scene flow and motion segmentation without using vehicle odometry directly.
+They reason that motion segmentation and scene flow are related tasks and have significant feature space overlap.
+Features are computed over 2 sequential frames and then a cosine distance function is used to estimate an initial flow mask.
+This is then refined using motion labels from previous scan to get the final flow vectors.
+However, as the number of past frames increases, 3D feature computation and point wise matching becomes computationally expensive.}